Definition Guide Irish law and best practice

 What are the penalties for breaching Asbestos Awareness regulations in Ireland?

-Under the Safety, Health and Welfare at Work Act 2005, summary conviction can attract fines up to €5,000 and 12 months imprisonment.
-On indictment, fines climb to €3,000,000 and up to 2 years imprisonment.
-HSA inspectors can also serve Improvement Notices, Prohibition Notices and On-the-Spot Fines of €1,000.
+Under the Safety, Health and Welfare at Work Act 2005, summary conviction for an asbestos breach can attract fines of up to €5,000 and up to 12 months imprisonment.
+On indictment, fines can reach €3,000,000 and imprisonment up to 2 years.
+HSA inspectors can also issue Improvement Notices, Prohibition Notices and On-the-Spot Fines of €1,000.

 Get your Asbestos Awareness Certificate.